 Wetland and stream channel restoration

-Restoring wetlands and stream channels is an important part of improving ecological integrity in Rouge National Urban Park, and since 2015, Parks Canada has collaborated with park farmers, Indigenous partners, schools, and conservation groups to restore over 42 hectares of wetland habitat in the park!
+Restoring wetlands and stream channels is an important part of improving ecological integrity in Rouge National Urban Park, and since 2015, Parks Canada has collaborated with park farmers, Indigenous partners, schools, and conservation groups to restore over 70 hectares of wetland, stream and river habitat in the park!

 Historically, much of the land in Rouge National Urban Park was dotted with small wetlands and streams.
 However, as and the Greater Toronto Area developed, many wetlands were drained or filled in, changing how water flows through the landscape.
 Wetlands serve many important functions, including providing habitat for wildlife, filtering contaminants, capturing carbon, and storing water during times of drought.
 Restoration efforts in the park are helping to return these areas to a more natural state.